remla25-team4/operation/docs/extension.md

   - Deploy Helm charts as with the baseline.
   - Record time from cluster creation to successful `kubectl get nodes`.

-- Repetitions: Repeat each setup 5 times to account for variation.
+- Repeat each setup at least 30 times to get a robust set of measurements that accounts for any variation in the results.

 ### Metrics

-- Average time to first successful `kubectl get nodes`
+- `Setup time` per iteration: time taken (s) for all nodes to join the cluster and become ready
+- `Average setup time`: Mean time taken (s) for all nodes to join the cluster and become ready over 30 iterations
-- Standard deviation of setup time
+- `Standard deviation setup time`: Standard deviation of time taken (s) for all nodes to join the cluster and become ready over 30 iterations
-- Number of provisioning errors (per run)
-- Subjective feedback on clarity/frustration level (rated 1–5)
+- `# provisioning failures per configuration`: Count of iterations that did not complete successfully on its own
+- `Completion Rate per configuration (%)`: (Number of successful iterations / 30) * 100.
+- `Error logs`: Any error messages encountered during setup
+- `Subjective Feedback (Average rating)`: The tester provides a rating (1-5 scale, where 1 = Very Frustrating/Difficult, 5 = Very Smooth/Easy) for the setup experience of each iteration, this is then averaged over 30.

-### Analysis
+### Next steps

-- Report mean with standard deviation for setup time
+- Report the above metrics collected from the baseline and alternative setups.
-- Compare setups using a basic paired t-test (if assumptions met) or descriptive comparison
+- Compare setups using a basic paired t-test between numerical results from the baseline and alternative setups.
-- Discuss setup trade-offs based on logs and observationsovisioning errors encountered during setup

-### Experiment Design

-* Use a single machine to eliminate hardware variation as a fator.
-* Run the baseline setup (Vagrant + Ansible) and the proposed setup (kind or k3d) sequentially on the same host.
-* Measure time taken from initial setup to successful `kubectl get nodes`.
-* Take not of any errors or interruptions found during provisioning.
+- Discuss any additional observations or qualitative feedback from our testers.
+- Conclude whether switching to kind or k3d is beneficial for our project and whether it should be recommended for future assignments.

 ## Conclusion

 The current Vagrant + VirtualBox stack seems to be outdated and unsuitable for modern lightweight development (+ a common issue for many developers on stackoverflow).
-Replacing it with kind or k3d streamlines the development workflow, reduces setup pain, and enables faster experimentation, benefiting both our project and future similar deployments.
+Replacing it with kind or k3d has the potential to streamline the development workflow, reduce setup troubles, and enables faster experimentation, benefiting both our project and similar future deployments.